-I warned you – New Year’s Resolutions are ineffective.
-You may have ignored me and set them anyway.
+So New Year’s Resolutions are ineffective.
+You may have set them anyway.
 But even if you didn’t, you probably still want to change and improve your personal life this year.
 There are virtues you want to develop, skills you want to take strengthen, and vices you want to eliminate.

 In order to salvage our collective attempts at personal growth, I’m writing a series on how to effectively and efficiently build habits.
 This process changes your brain, rewiring connections between neurons so that you can change your thoughts and actions.